SantoshDawanse/firebase-remote-config-sample/README.md

 Introduction
 ------------

-This is a simple example of using the Firebase Remote Config REST API to update the Remote Config template being used by clients apps.
+This is a demonstration of publishing, modifying and validating firebase Remote Config template being used by clients apps using the Firebase Remote Config REST API.

 Getting started
 ---------------